tippolitoSTAT/tippolitoSTAT.github.io/twittersampling.md

         - Comparing the ranks of top hashtags (Kendall's \\( \tau \\) score), as well as the occurances of hashtags.
         - LDA topical models and Jenson-Shannon divergence.
         - Network measures.
 (Node-level as well as network-level)
-        - Geographica measures. (e.g. proportions of tweets from different locations)
+        - Geographical measures. (e.g. proportions of tweets from different locations)

 - [Rafail, P. (2018). **Nonprobability sampling and Twitter: Strategies for semibounded and bounded populations.** Social Science Computer Review, 36(2), 195-211.](https://journals.sagepub.com/doi/pdf/10.1177/0894439317709431)